We're here to help — Binghamton Support Network

 Not sure where to go to get the help you need?
-We've compiled a list of resources and contact information for on and off campus.
+The Binghamton Support Network is a compiled a list of resources and contact information for on and off campus.

 CARE Team — Case Management Services

 Our CARE Team helps students cope with complex situation including supporting them through challenges or crisis, advocating for their success, referring them to resources and helping in the withdrawal process.

 The University Counseling Center provides comprehensive clinical and referral services to Binghamton University's undergraduate students, graduate students and affiliated entities.
 Our goal is to enhance the psychological well-being of our students so they can take full advantage of the educational opportunities at the University.

 If you are in need of an urgent phone consultation with a counselor, either for yourself or someone you are concerned about, you may reach one of our counselors by calling the Counseling Center (UCC) at 777-2772 and pressing 2 on the voicemail menu.
 The counselor you speak with will ask for your name, but you may also remain anonymous if you wish.

 For up-to-date information on the coronavirus, visit the Centers for Disease Control and Prevention (CDC) website.